derrickchoe/Tax-Calculator/taxcalc/reforms/REFORMS.md

 ## Structure and Syntax of Reform Files

 The reform files are JSON files.
-JSON, which stands for JavaScript Object Notation, is an easy and widely used way to specify structured information.
+JSON, which stands for JavaScript Object Notation, is an easy way to specify structured information that is widely used.
 First we provide an abstract example of a JSON reform file with some explanation, and then we provide links to a few hypothetical reform files that illustrate their expressive range.